MEASURING TRANSFORMATION IN REAL TIME

 All safe water programs are designed to meet national and international standards.
-By adhering to the World Health Organization’s (WHO) standards, Lifewater ensures appropriate student-to-school bathroom ratio, regular water quality testing, and more.
+By adhering to the World Health Organization’s standards, Lifewater ensures appropriate student-to-school bathroom ratio, regular water quality testing, and more.

-Our staff know every single household.
+Lifewater staff know every single household.
 Through focus groups and story gathering techniques, we’re able to capture data about well-being, spiritual transformation, and more.
 Big-data analysis is combined with qualitative research for a more complete picture of the impact of safe water and improved health.

 Safe Water, Sanitation Prevent Leading Cause of Death in Children

 “I have not come across the death of a child from diarrhea for the past two years.”

 Diarrheal disease, an illness caused primarily by contaminated water and poor sanitation, is the second leading cause of death for children under five years old.
 In West Arsi, Ethiopia, results show that Lifewater programs created a 98% decrease in instances of childhood diarrhea.